1962 London smog: Health effects

 The smog had the effect of causing a continual metallic taste in the mouth and irritation of the nose and eyes.
 Cases of bronchitis increased significantly during the smog episode, including in children.
 It was estimated that in the City of London alone, the air pollution led to 133 excess deaths, with Greater London as a whole seeing an estimated 300–700 deaths in total.

 Aftermath

 In total, the smog caused an estimated 20 million pounds in damages, including in health costs.
 The event highlighted some of the weaknesses of the 1956 Clean Air Act, in that the act had dealt with smoke emissions but had not reduced the discharge of sulphur dioxide, and this caused increasing criticism.
 The act was revised in 1968 when industries burning coal, gas or other fuels were ordered to use tall chimneys.
 In 1974 the first Control of Air Pollution act also introduced regulations on the composition of motor fuels.
+Smoke Control Areas (SCA) have led to a gradual reduction in smoke pollution emitted from domestic and industrial premises in modern times.
+Only permitted DEFRA-UK-AIR fuels may be used in chimneys using approved appliances.
+Failure to adhere to the legislation leaves the user exposed to fines and other sanctions.